adivakohli-cloud/flow_visualisation/README.md

 Source Flow – Radial flow outward from a point.
 Doublet Flow – Flow resembling a combination of source and sink.
 Custom Flow Input — Define your own u(x, y) and v(x, y) using Python/numpy syntax.
+The code is robust enough to handle discontinuities in custom functions entered by the user for u(x,y) and v(x,y), avoiding runtime overheads by making appropriate computational approximations at the concerned points.

 Visualizations:
 Streamlines (plot_streamlines())